|

 Copyright ©, Haiku Laboratories March 2006

-time a serious academic paper addressed the behavior of markets [1].
+marked the first time a serious academic paper addressed the behavior of

 by the financial community and are now the foundation of modern financial